By Shayler Richmond

 There are over 5 million Indigenous people living in the United States.
 Indigenous people make up 2 percent of the population.
 The term Indigenous and Native American are interchangeable because Native and Indigenous has the same meaning.
 Throughout American history, there have been sacrifices made knowingly and unknowingly so that everything after can exist.

 “Technically everything was built on Native American land, so there should always be representation of Indigenous people,” said Deal.

-All American soil was once Indigenous land that we are now stewards over, so the inclusion and representation of Indigenous people is imperative.
+All American soil was once Indigenous land that we are now stewards over, so the inclusion and representation of Indigenous people are imperative.
 Native American people and their heritage are not relics that once existed.
-Majority of Indigenous people are modern living people that vary in looks, tradition, language, and education.
+The majority of Indigenous people are modern living people that vary in looks, tradition, language, and education.

 “I can listen to pow wow music then I can listen to Kendrick Lamar there is no difference in my existence between those places.
 I live in the same country you do and have access to the same things you do.
 There might be economic differences.
 There might be cultural differences.
 There might be community differences, but we’re all in the same place,” said Deal.

 Deal is a member of the Pyramid Lake Paiute tribe.
 His work focuses on Indigenous representation; showcasing how these identities navigate society and are impacted by the world.
 The representation of Native Americans is growing in film, photography, art, literature and other places.

 “It’s important to have representation of minority and disadvantaged groups.
 It’s important to see yourself because it contributes to education and growth.
 If you can’t find someone that can represent Indigenous people in any capacity then you’re not trying hard enough,” said Deal.

 Deal attended Eastern Michigan University to speak on the accessibility of art as a tool for self-expression, Nov.
 28th.